MantisSTS/FileMaker-PHP-API-Interface/README.md

 # [FileMaker PHP API (FileMaker API for PHP) Interface]

+**Note:**
+I would love to know what you all think of this project.
+Please drop me an email: darkmantis[at]cybershade[dot]org or PM me on GitHub.
+I am also on Skype: dark-mantis1

+Thanks!

 **Written by RichardC**

 The FileMaker API for PHP Interface written by RichardC is an easier way for you to write applications from the FileMaker API for PHP.